-- Press and hold the eject button for 10 seconds, then release.
-The fault LED turns on and the drive starts through its hardware test process. - o When the hardware test completes, the ready/activity LED turns on. - If a cartridge is in the drive, the ready/activity LED flashes green until the cartridge is rewound. - The ready/activity LED turns on solid when the rewind is complete and the tape drive is ready.
-NOTE: Allow at least 10 minutes for the rewind process to complete
+1. Press and hold the eject button for 10 seconds, then release.

+- $\circ~$ The fault LED turns on and the drive starts through its hardware test process. - When the hardware test completes, the ready/activity LED turns on. - or the naruware test completes, the ready/activity LED turns on. o If a cartridge is in the drive, the ready/activity LED flashes green until the cartridge is rewound. o The ready/activity LED turns on solid when the rewind is complete and the tape drive is ready.
+NOTE: Allow at least 10 minutes for the rewind process to complete.